Omiran-Organization/Omiran-App/backend.md

    1. Create database and prerequisite tables with `backend/database-boilerplate.sql`
    2. Connect to database via go server (will probably use a `.yml` config for credentials and other necessary data)
+   3. Perform Read and Write of data from both tables with successful struct scanning for programmatic use of data